 Find out more about what you can do with a degree in Computer Science.

-2nd and 3rd Floors, Erskine building – see campus maps
+Levels 2 and 3, Jack Erskine building – see campus maps

 Private Bag 4800